ginger-tek/routy/README.md

 ```

 ## Middleware
 All arguments set after the URI string argument are considered middleware functions, including the route handler, so you can define as many as needed.
-Use the native `$_REQUEST` global to pass data between middleware/handlers.
+Use the native `$_REQUEST` and `$_SESSION` globals to share data between middleware/handlers.
 ```php
 function authenticate($app) {
   if(!($token = @$app->getHeaders()['authorization']))